 So we created Mozilla.org.

-Though the world knew the web browser as, alternately, "Mosaic Netscape", "Netscape Navigator" or just "Netscape", we had always known it internally by the name "Mozilla".
+Though the world knew the web browser as, alternately, "Mosaic Netscape", "Netscape Navigator" or just "Netscape", we had always known it internally by the name "Mozilla", a name that I came up with.
 (These days, you know it as "Firefox".)

 Mozilla had a cartoon dinosaur as a logo and mascot.
 In the early years of Netscape, this little guy was plastered all over our web site, in banners at the top of every page, and scattered throughout.
 The artist was Dave Titus, and he went for a very "cute" look with the art.
 But some time in 1994, before Dave's vision of Mozilla came to be, I threw together a version to hang on the wall above our cubicle farm, pictured to the right.
 It's about 4' tall.
 The original source was a 2" high picture of Godzilla from a newspaper ad for a local toy store.
 I blew this up on the company photocopier one late night, zooming and zooming and zooming.
 I spent a lot of late nights slaving over photocopier-based art projects back then, while waiting for things to compile.
 Every now and then we'd get email from facilities asking why we seemed to burn through so much toner.